-The Charter School is committed to ensuring the student's voluntary participation in and understanding of independent study to graduate or facilitate the student's transfer back to traditional instruction upon achievement of coursework goals or when the student is unwilling to continue in Personalized Learning.
-The Charter School is committed to attempting interventions to assist students unwilling to continue in Personalized Learning.
+DVE is committed to ensuring the student's voluntary participation in and understanding of the independent study model to graduate or facilitate the student's transfer back to a traditional program upon achievement of coursework goals or when the student is unwilling to continue at the school.

-The Charter School wishes to work with students who are struggling with their attendance.
-The Charter School uses the following tiered model to support the success of non-attending students:
+DVE is committed to attempting interventions to assist and support students struggling to attend school and/or progress in the personalized learning model.
+The school uses the following tiered model to support the success of non-attending students:

-Tier 1: (General School Wide Attendance Support) Attendance is monitored and encouraged.
-The student and parents receive phone calls from school staff for non-attendance.

-Tier 2: (Personalized Early Outreach) The non-attending student and parent are contacted by a caring Charter School administrator, school counselor, or a Student Retention Support provider to establish an Attendance Intervention Meeting.
+- Tier 1: (General School Wide Attendance Support) Attendance is monitored, encouraged, and required.
+The student and parents receive phone calls from school staff for non-attendance. - Tier 2: (Personalized Early Outreach) Non-attending students and their parents are contacted by a caring school administrator, school counselor, or a Student Retention Support provider to establish an Attendance Intervention Meeting (AIM).
 The meeting addresses possible barriers to assignment completion.
-Student and parent are provided resources and support to promote student attendance.

-Tier 3: (Coordinated School and Interagency Response) The student is considered chronically absent at this point.
-The Charter School notifies the student and parent of the requirement to transition the student back to the school district of residence.
-The Charter School will assist in the process of transitioning the student to the school district of residence.
-(Note, for special education students, Tier 3 will include scheduling and holding a special IEP meeting to discuss your child's progress in the Personalized Learning Environment prior to a recommendation to transition back to school of residence.)
+Students and parents are provided resources and support to promote student attendance. - Tier 3: (Coordinated School and Interagency Response) Students are considered chronically absent at this point.
+The school will notify students and guardians of the requirement to transition the student back to the school district of residence.
+DVE will assist in the process of transitioning the student to the school district of residence.
+(Note, for special education students, Tier 3 will include scheduling and holding a special IEP meeting to discuss the student's academic progress prior to a recommendation to transition back to the school of residence.)